How to Become a Master Gardener

 Volunteer trainings are done every other year with the next one slated to be in 2024.

 What is the UC Master Gardener program all about?

 Thank you for your interest in the University of California (UC) Master Gardener volunteer program.
 The UC Master Gardener program is a county-based volunteer program; that is, the local University of California Cooperative Extension (UCCE) county office administers the local Master Gardener program.

 In our case, our UCCE office covers 2 counties (Placer and Nevada) and therefore we administer two Master Gardener programs, each one separate and distinct.
 Our Placer County office in Auburn is the home base for the UC Master Gardeners of Placer County while our Nevada County office in Grass Valley serves our UC Master Gardeners of Nevada County.

-Although there are two separate programs, the volunteer training of new Master Gardeners is a mix of trainees from both counties.
-We usually interview and select 45 trainees each class, with 25 coming from Placer County and 20 from Nevada County.
+We usually interview and select 30-40 trainees.
 The general schedule of the volunteer training begins in January and ends the first Friday in May.
 It is an intense and thorough training; 16 different classes spanning many gardening topics.
 Only one absence is allowed.
-The classes occur on Friday afternoons from 1pm to 5pm.
+The classes occur on Thursday or Friday afternoons from 1pm to 5pm.
 They take place in Auburn and in Grass Valley.
 There are required field trips, Hotline trainings, and homework!

 A sample of the class topics: